Steve Reich: 1970s

+One of Reich’s characteristic compositional strategies for his minimalist work is his omission of bass notes to avoid tonal structure.
+“The reason lay in his antipathy to the functionality, which Reich thought inevitable, of the bass in determining and spelling out a tonal center and the relationships developed around this”.
+"Music for 18 Musicians” maintains his minimalist feel through these “phases” and harmonic shifts.
+A piece with rich tonal exploration about an hour’s length performance can only provide so much melodic opportunity, so repetitive rhythmic structure also plays a large role in this.

 Reich explored these ideas further in his frequently recorded pieces Music for a Large Ensemble (1978) and Octet (1979).
 In these two works, Reich experimented with "the human breath as the measure of musical duration ... the chords played by the trumpets are written to take one comfortable breath to perform".
 Human voices are part of the musical palette in Music for a Large Ensemble but the wordless vocal parts simply form part of the texture (as they do in Drumming).
 With Octet and his first orchestral piece Variations for Winds, Strings and Keyboards (also 1979), Reich's music showed the influence of Biblical cantillation, which he had studied in Israel since the summer of 1977.
 After this, the human voice singing a text would play an increasingly important role in Reich's music.

 In 1974 Reich published the book Writings About Music, containing essays on his philosophy, aesthetics, and musical projects written between 1963 and 1974.
 An updated and much more extensive collection, Writings On Music (1965–2000), was published in 2002.